Complaint Filing against Samsung Service Center

 Even when a product is under a valid warranty, service centers often refuse to provide free repair or replacement.
 They claim physical damage or misuse without any proper verification.
 This denial forces customers to pay for services that the warranty must cover.

-Customers report disrespectful behavior from the service staff.
+Customers report disrespectful behaviour from the service staff.
 Executives often speak rudely, ignore queries, or fail to explain the problem clearly.
 This unprofessional attitude causes frustration and discourages customers from seeking help.

 Some service centers charge for services or parts without valid reasons.
 They add hidden costs or suggest part replacements without proper diagnosis.
 This practice creates mistrust and increases the financial burden on customers.